interblitz/BudgetBlitz-Manual/en/source/import.rst

    * - person, unit
      - No
      - Name of the person, the app will analyze current row keywords when empty
+   * - location, place
+     - No
+     - Name of the location, the app will analyze current row keywords when empty
    * - notes, note
      - No
      - Note